upavadi/tng-wp-login/README.md

     * At the moment, I am having problem getting it work consistently with MB Method.
 The plugin uses pseudo wordpress page to display TNG.
 I am having issues of WP-TNG Login widget work consistently with these pseudo redirects. .

+issue
+Tng page needs refrash to see login success.